ThinkingTransistor/Sigma/README.md

 # Sigma
 Rocket powered machine learning.
-Create, compare, adapt, improve - all at the speed of thought.
+Create, compare, observe, adapt, improve - all at the speed of thought.